Data Centers in Seoul

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located near major business districts like Gangnam (GBD) and the Digital Media City (DMC).
-This proximity supports financial services, media, and technology companies that depend on low-latency access to their digital infrastructure.
+Proximity To Key Business Districts: Data centers are strategically located near major hubs like the Gangnam Finance District and Digital Media City in Sangam.
+This proximity ensures low-latency paths for high-frequency trading and media distribution.

 Natural Disaster Risk